diogo-rossi/clig/README.md

 ```

-Remember that mutually exclusive argument
+Remember that mutually exclusive arguments
 [must be optional](https://github.com/python/cpython/blob/7168553c00767689376c8dbf5933a01af87da3a4/Lib/argparse.py#L1805)
 (either by using a flag in the `data` function, or by setting a deafult value):